hyperledger/fabric/docs/source/deploy_chaincode.md

 A chaincode is deployed to a channel using a process known as the Fabric chaincode lifecycle.
 The Fabric chaincode lifecycle allows multiple organizations to agree how a chaincode will be operated before it can be used to create transactions.
 For example, while an endorsement policy specifies which organizations need to execute a chaincode to validate a transaction, channel members need to use the Fabric chaincode lifecycle to agree on the chaincode endorsement policy.
 For a more in-depth overview about how to deploy and manage a chaincode on a channel, see [Fabric chaincode lifecycle](./chaincode_lifecycle.html).

 You can use this tutorial to learn how to use the [peer lifecycle chaincode commands](./commands/peerlifecycle.html) to deploy a chaincode to a channel of the Fabric test network.
 Once you have an understanding of the commands, you can use the steps in this tutorial to deploy your own chaincode to the test network, or to deploy chaincode to a production network.
-In this tutorial, you will deploy the asset-transfer (basic) chaincode that is used by the [Writing your first application tutorial](./write_first_app.html).
+In this tutorial, you will deploy the asset-transfer (basic) chaincode that is used by the [Running a Fabric Application tutorial](./write_first_app.html).

 **Note:** These instructions use the Fabric chaincode lifecycle introduced in the v2.0 release.
 If you would like to use the previous lifecycle to install and instantiate a chaincode, visit the [v1.4 version of the Fabric documentation](https://hyperledger-fabric.readthedocs.io/en/release-1.4).

 ## Start the network

 We will start by deploying an instance of the Fabric test network.
-Before you begin, make sure that that you have installed the [Prerequisites](prereqs.html) and [Installed the Samples, Binaries and Docker Images](install.html).
+Before you begin, make sure that that you have installed the necessary software by following the instructions on [getting_started](getting_started.html).
 Use the following command to navigate to the test network directory within your local clone of the `fabric-samples` repository:
 ```
 cd fabric-samples/test-network
 ```